I Want to Major in Business, But... Addressing Common Student Concerns

 Tri Nguyen, founder and CEO of Network Capital, agrees, saying that Business degrees do prepare you to work in large corporate environments, but that’s not the only setting they lend themselves well to.
 A Business education, Nguyen says, also “prepares you to work in government, retail, advertising, healthcare, market research, nonprofit, insurance, real estate, manufacturing, service firms, entrepreneurship and hospitality.
 Your abilities are transferable.”

-All programs at Rasmussen University are also infused with developing transferable soft skills in students that serve as the basis for any job: communication, critical thinking, digital fluency, diversity and teamwork, ethics and professional responsibility, and information literacy.
+All programs at Rasmussen University are also infused with developing transferable soft skills in students that serve as the basis for any job: communication, critical thinking, digital fluency, diversity, equity and inclusion, ethics and professional responsibility, and information literacy.
 The aim is to ensure graduates have a refined toolkit of soft skills that can be applied in practically any professional setting.

 ...
 I don't know if I can fit it into my schedule